yjchen9596/yjchen9596/README.md

 </p>

-# Yuka Chen 🧑🏻‍💻 | `Marketing Ops Intern 💼`
+# Yuka Chen 🧑🏻‍💻 | `Marketing Ops Assistant 💼`

-👋 Hello, I'm Yuka, I am currently working at **Wonders/食客通** as a Marketing Operations Intern.
+👋 Hello, I'm Yuka, I am currently working at **Wonders/食客通** as a Marketing Operations Assistant.

 I am a recent graduate of American University with an M.S. in Data Science, specializing in Applied Public Affairs 🇺🇸 Originally hailing from Taiwan and Japan 🇹🇼🇯🇵, I bring a diverse perspective to the world of data and analytics.